mariusavram123/cisco-notes/ENCOR/IP-Services-FHRP.md

 - Resiliency with Layer 2 forwarding is accomplished by adding multiple Layer 2 switches into the topology

-- Resiliency with Layer 3 forwarding is accomplished by adding multiple layer 3 paths or routers
+- Resiliency with Layer 3 forwarding is accomplished by adding multiple Layer 3 paths or routers

 - The concept of resiliency by using multiple Layer 2 switches and routers from the left or by adding resiliency with multiple multilayer switches on the right of the picture below